-Once the root canal procedure is completed, the tooth must be protected with an artificial covering known as a crown.
+Once the root canal procedure is completed, the tooth must be protected with a crown.
 Teeth that have undergone this procedure are more susceptible to fracture, which is why the crown is added as protection.

 Advantages of Root Canal Therapy:

 Rather than removing the tooth, it can be saved through Root Canal Therapy.
 Instead of having a missing tooth or a false tooth installed, you can keep your natural teeth.

 Disadvantages of Root Canal Therapy:

 Root Canal Therapy is the most effective rescue for an infected tooth.
 However, the procedure can be difficult.
 If any of the infection remains following removal, the procedure may need to be reversed and redone to reach the infection underneath.